Disappearance of Deirdre Jacob: Family

-Her parents are Michael and Bernadette Jacob and she was born on 14 October 1979.
+Jacob was born on 14 October 1979 to her parents, Michael and Bernadette Jacob.

-At the time of her disappearance, she had completed her first year as a student teacher at St Mary's University, Twickenham, London.
+At the time of her disappearance, Jacob had completed her first year as a student teacher at St Mary's University, Twickenham, London.

 Disappearance

-Deirdre was last seen about 3pm on 28 July 1998.
-She had gone to the Newbridge branch of Allied Irish Banks to get a bank draft to pay for student accommodation at the university, then went to the post office to post the bank draft.
-She also visited her grandmother, who owned a shop.

-The last sighting of her was close to her house on Barretstown Road.
+On 28 July 1998, Jacob walked in to Newbridge town, where she went to the AIB bank to get a bank draft to pay for student accommodation for her second year at university.
+She was seen on CCTV footage walking along Main Street towards the bank at 2:14 p.m.
+She then went to the post office on Main Street to post the bank draft, and was seen on CCTV footage queuing in the post office at 2:26 p.m.
+She was observed on CCTV footage at 2:32 p.m., speaking with a friend outside the post office.
+She was seen again on CCTV footage at 2:35 p.m., walking outside the Irish Permanent bank on Main Street.
+She also visited her grandmother in her grandmother's shop.
+She was last seen at approximately 3 p.m., crossing the road towards the entrance to her house on Barretstown Road.

-At the time of her disappearance she wore a dark T-shirt with white shoes and was carrying a black bag with a yellow Caterpillar Inc logo.
+At the time of her disappearance, Jacob wore a dark navy v-neck T-shirt with white trim on the collar and sleeves, navy or black straight jeans, and blue Nike runners, and was carrying a black satchel bag with a yellow Caterpillar Inc logo.
 The bag has never been found.

 Aftermath

-Deirdre's parents have never been able to move on and still hope that someone with information regarding their daughter's disappearance will come forward.
-They have appealed to the public for information several times over the years.
+Jacob's parents have appealed to the public for information several times over the years.

-In 2016 her parents said that there was not as strong a link between their daughter's disappearance and convicted rapist Larry Murphy as was often supposed.
+In 2016, Jacob's parents said that there was not as strong a link between their daughter's disappearance and the convicted rapist Larry Murphy as was often supposed.
 Gardaí were never able to place Murphy in Newbridge the day she disappeared.
 The only connection found was a piece of paper with Larry Murphy's name and phone number among the belongings of Deirdre's maternal grandmother after the latter's death.
-She had owned a shop in Newbridge and Murphy had left his contact details with her grandmother as he was making wooden children's toys, but this was years before Deirdre's disappearance.
+She had owned a shop in Newbridge, and Murphy had left his contact details with her grandmother as he was making wooden children's toys, but this was years before Deirdre's disappearance.

-In July 2018, on the 20th anniversary of her disappearance, her father called for a dedicated missing-persons unit to be set up.
+In July 2018, on the 20th anniversary of her disappearance, Jacob's father called for a dedicated missing-persons unit to be set up.
 Her parents were satisfied that the Gardaí in Kildare were doing everything possible to locate their daughter, but that a dedicated unit would help investigations into missing persons cases.

-By 2018 Gardaí had conducted 3,200 lines of inquiry and taken 2,500 witness statements.
+By 2018, Gardaí had conducted 3,200 lines of inquiry and taken 2,500 witness statements.